ztrnr/fullstack-example/README.md

 * and enable caching for faster operations
 * don't opt in for new psuedo features
 * after all these options you may click install

+# API

+this is still up in the air.
+first we want to try and bypass the need of an api and try to make database calls with angular other options inlude

+NodeJs API -> AUDRA HENSLEY or ROSALINA POWELL would need to provide expertise on this.
+PYTHON API -> ROSALINA POWELL or AUDRA HENSLEY would need to provide expertise on this.
+JAVA API -> ROSALINA POWELL or ZACH TURNER or PHILIPPE LUMPKIN would need to provide expertise on this.

+NodeJs Frameworks available and familiar with are:

+featherJS https://feathersjs.com/ -- I think audra mentioned this? memory is hard. add more here

+Python Frameworks availabale and familiar with are: flask https://flask.palletsprojects.com/en/2.2.x/ -- I've used this fastAPI  https://fastapi.tiangolo.com/ -- this is easier add more here

+Java Frameworks availabale and familiar with are:
+SPRING https://spring.io/projects/spring-framework -- powell, turner, and lumpkin are familiar Jersey (Plain / custom) https://eclipse-ee4j.github.io/jersey/ -- turner and lumpkin are familiar add more here